aidangildea/personalsite/content/project/thesis/index.md

 ### About

 In nearly all disciplines, there is an increasing push to promote accessibility.
 Data visualization should be no different.
-The goal of this honors thesis is to detail the motivations, development, and use of the duke package.
-By the end of “Promoting Accessibility in Duke Data Visualization,” you should be sufficiently informed on how to create colorblind-friendly visualizations with colors that conform to Duke branding guidelines.
-Read the full thesis [here](https://aidangildea.github.io/dukethesis/).
+For my undergraduate honors thesis in statistical science, I developed a novel R package that empowers users to create colorblind-friendly visualizations with colors that conform to Duke branding guidelines.
+By engaging with this package, users within the Duke community and beyond can easily advance design accessibility in their ggplot2 visualizations.
+To learn about the motivations, development, and use of the duke package, read the full thesis, [“Promoting Accessibility in Duke Data Visualization.”](https://aidangildea.github.io/dukethesis/).

 If you would like a more in depth description of the [duke package](https://aidangildea.github.io/duke/), feel free to contact me at aidan.gildea@duke.edu.